genestash/framestate/README.md

 ## Usage in the parent window

-Use `useFrameState(stateName)` hook to access the state.
+Use `useFrameState(name)` hook to access the state.
 The component re-renders when the state changes.

 ```ts
 import { useFrameState } from 'framestate';